Apple says it never ‘recycles’ old devices if they can still be used. Its lawsuit against a Canadian recycler suggests otherwise.

 Recycling old electronics devices may be better for the environment than throwing them into a landfill, but experts in electronics recycling say very few parts get reused in new devices.
 Rosenstock won’t say how much of a recycled iPhone gets reused.

-Gary Cook, global climate campaigns director for Stand.Earth, an environmental advocacy organization, said Apple “outed themselves,” in the lawsuit against GEEP, revealing information that he called “hard to come by.”
+Gary Cook, global climate campaigns director for Stand.Earth, an environmental advocacy organization, said Apple “outed themselves” in the lawsuit against GEEP, revealing information that he called “hard to come by.”
 “They’re interested in trying to drive sales of new phones rather than trying to enable the continued use of existing phones,” he said.

 Cook and others say Apple does not do a good job of ensuring its devices are used as long as possible.
 That starts with how the phones are designed.
 Memory and batteries are glued into phones, making them inaccessible to owners, and the phones offer no upgrade capabilities, forcing many consumers to buy new phones earlier than they would normally want.